All the information you need before spending time on our challenge course.

 How long does it take?

 The high elements can last 3-4 hours to complete all of the activities but these times can vary based on the participant’s abilities.
-For a group coming to the ropes course we can tailor the day to work within your timeline, although we recommend at least 4-5 hours.

 What should I wear?